ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The following terms are defined in this document:

 Service impact analysis:
-:  A process that uses machine learning to evaluate whether the network service has been impacted by the network incident and map network incident to one or a set of network service, which can reduce massive fault/alarms reporting, speed up troubleshooting, and assure network service performance and availability.
+:  A process that uses Algorithmic techniques such as machine learning to evaluate whether the network service has been impacted by the network incident and map network incident to one or a set of network service, which can reduce massive fault/alarms reporting, speed up troubleshooting, and assure network service performance and availability.

 Incident management:
 :  Lifecycle management of network incidents, including network incident